hibtc/cpymad/README.rst

 not authored or maintained by CERN members.

 CPyMAD links against an unofficial build of MAD-X that is not supported by CERN, i.e. in case of problems you will not get help there.
+However, this does NOT mean you should post every problem you encounter while using cpymad here.
+See `Reporting issues`_.

 .. _cern-cpymad: https://github.com/pymad/cpymad